Skill Levels in Skiing Explained – What’s Yours? (Beginner to Advanced)

 Photo by The Camp of Champions Snowboard & Ski Summer Championship licensed under CC BY 2.0.
-NewToSki.com is reader supported.
-We may collect a share of sales or other compensation from the links on this page.
+We are reader supported.
+We may collect a share of sales from the links on this page.
 As an Amazon Associate, we earn from qualifying purchases.

 If you’ve never heard of the skiing skill levels, don’t worry!
 They’re simply a way to gauge how much experience you have and how far your technique has progressed during your time on the slopes.

 Skiing skill levels cover the most beginner skiers all the way to the most advanced and of course, everyone in between.
 Below you’ll find a breakdown of each level and you’ll be able to determine where your skills land on the chart and how to improve them.

 Many skiers may classify themselves somewhere in the range of beginner, intermediate, and advanced (or expert).
 However, there are many levels of ski ability underneath these titles and you’ll soon understand how they’re broken down.

 Naturally, it’s significantly easier to move through the beginner levels and it begins to plateau once you reach the higher levels — as it’s mainly down to fine-tuning technique at this point instead of learning the basics.